daniel-isidro/master_kschool/master_class_35.md

 Positive class threshold 	0.5010

-Precision	0.0182 (18%, the model has improved from 5% (in the original dataset there are 5000 positive cases out of 1 Million))
+Precision	0.0182 (18%, the model has improved 4x from 5% Conversion Rate in the original dataset, where there are 5000 positive cases out of 1 Million))

 Recall	0.7192